 You can buy a Boston piano and use it to perform and record for up to 10 years.
 At any point during that time if you have saved up enough money, you can return your Boston piano to Steinway and the full price of the Boston piano is applied towards the price of a new Steinway.
 A great way to own one of the best pianos in the industry.

-This gives people who are just starting to get into the musical world a way to get a relatively good starting piano.
+This gives people who are just starting to get into the musical world a way to get a relatively great starting piano.
 That is actually one of the main reasons that people bay Boston pianos.

 Boston Pianos are produced in both grand and upright styles.
 There is a handful of models for each style.
 The number of models they have is limited, and this is traditional of sub-brands that companies produce using other manufacturers.